apollo

 Severe

-How does the drug interact with Ibronza 140Mg Capsule 30'S:
+How does the drug interact with Ibronza 140Mg Capsule:

-Co-administration of Ibronza 140Mg Capsule 30'S and Rivaroxaban can increase the risk of bleeding problems.
+Co-administration of Ibronza 140Mg Capsule with Anagrelide can increase the risk of bleeding.

 How to manage the interaction:

-Co-administration of Ibronza 140Mg Capsule 30'S and Rivaroxaban can lead to an interaction, it can be taken if advised by a doctor.
-However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor immediately.
+Taking Ibronza 140Mg Capsule with Cabozantinib together can result in an interaction, but it can be taken if a doctor has advised it.
+However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor.
 Do not stop using any medications without a doctor's advice.

 Severe

-How does the drug interact with Ibronza 140Mg Capsule 30'S:
+How does the drug interact with Ibronza 140Mg Capsule:

 How to manage the interaction:

-Taking Indometacin with Ibronza 140Mg Capsule 30'S together can result in an interaction, but it can be taken if a doctor has advised it.
-However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor.
-Do not stop using any medications without a doctor's advice.
+Taking Ibronza 140Mg Capsule with Cilostazol together can result in an interaction, it can be taken if a doctor has advised it.
+However, contact a doctor immediately if you experience any symptoms such as unusual bleeding or bruising, dizziness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness.
+Do not discontinue any medications without consulting a doctor.

 Severe

-How does the drug interact with Ibronza 140Mg Capsule 30'S:
+How does the drug interact with Ibronza 140Mg Capsule:

-Co-administration of Ibronza 140Mg Capsule 30'S and Ketorolac may increase the risk of bleeding.
+Co-administration of Ibronza 140Mg Capsule and Golimumab can increase the risk of developing serious infections.

 How to manage the interaction: